hunter-teacher-cert/currdev-work-AlanaY11/05_assignments.md

 ## Assignments

 ### Assignment One: A.I. and Machine Learning - Training an A.I.
-Bot named Zhorai
+Bot named Zhorai (Lesson Adapgted from MIT's AI RAISE Curriculum RAISE https://raise.mit.edu/resources.html

 *How can an A.I. learn through interaction?*

 Students will be able to: